MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-workloads.md

 ### Datasets (Preview)

 By default, the Datasets workload is enabled and cannot be disabled.
-This workload contains an additional setting, **XMLA Endpoint**.
-The default is **1**, meaning enabled.
-This setting specifies connections from client applications honor the security group membership set at the workspace and app levels.
+This workload contains additional settings for an _XMLA endpoint_.
+This setting specifies that connections from client applications honor the security group membership set at the workspace and app levels.
 To learn more, see [Connect to datasets with client applications and tools](service-premium-connect-tools.md).

 ### Dataflows